KatarzynaConnell/Iris-Project-2019/README.md

 ### 3. Data Visualiation

-3.1 Histogram presentation of both sepal and petal width and length gives us an idea about the data distribution:
+3.1 Histogram presentation (using 'hist' command) of both sepal and petal width and length allow visualization of data distribution:

 ![Figure_1](https://user-images.githubusercontent.com/47403763/56864504-21e57f00-69bb-11e9-9036-5f706cfb3543.png)

-3.2 To see the interactions between the variables let’s look at scatterplots of all pairs of attributes.
+3.2 To see the interactions between the variables let’s look at scatterplots of all pairs of attributes (generated using seaborn pairplot).
 There is noticable diagonal grouping of some pairs of attributes.
 This suggests a high correlation and a predictable relationship.

 ![Scatter_Matrix](https://user-images.githubusercontent.com/47403763/56864321-fbbedf80-69b8-11e9-9586-f90ac2b44c5b.png)